digi-ron/SPO-SPFx-navigation/README.md

 # digiron-navigation

+## UPDATE 19/02/2025

+This repo is archived due to a change in my priorities and a list of security advisories.
+Eventually this repository will be deleted entirely, but for now it stands as an example of what you *could* do to make a navigation component in SPFx.
+If you intend on using this code, ***ensure your dependencies are up to date***

 ## Summary

 Simple Navigation solution which uses SPO Theming, a configurable JSON file, and a term store item